SystemsApproach/ops/provision.rst

 an Ansible playbook that installs Docker on each compute server and fabric switch, and then launches a Docker container running a "finalize" image.
-This image makes calls into the next layer of the provisioning stack, effectively signalling that the cluster is running and ready for further instructions.
+This image makes calls into the next layer of the provisioning stack, effectively signaling that the cluster is running and ready for further instructions.
 We are now ready to describe that next layer of the stack.